SKY express flights between Athens and Brussels start on 16 May - Aviation24.be

 On 16 May, SKY express, the fastest growing Greek airline, includes another international destination in its network and starts direct flights Athens – Brussels.
-This new route will be flown 6 days a week.
+This new route will be flown 6 days a week (3 days a week in May).

 SKY express passengers will fly with the brand new green fleet of Airbus A320neo and, at the same time, will enjoy personalised services with the most competitive fares on the market.